rode-lim/bonus_libft/README.md

 Next = What the list points to

-Here we give content and the next points to `NULL` so the arrow points nowhere
+Here we give next a point to `NULL` so the arrow points nowhere

 Node = The box